How much does a new boiler cost? Boiler Installation Cost & Price Guide

 Check the warranty options available on your chosen boiler model, to make sure that you get a good deal.
 The longer the warranty period, the more time you will have before you have to start paying for many boiler repairs.

 Choosing the best boiler warranty can save you money throughout the lifetime of the appliance.
-As such, you should take the time to review the options before you commit to a specific brand for your new boiler.
+As such, you should take the time to review the options before you commit to a specific brand for your replacement boiler.

 You can sometimes get an extra warranty on your boiler, so check if this is included or will cost you extra on top of your base boiler cost that you have got for your new boiler quote.

-Cost of disposing of your old boiler
+Cost of disposing of your old boiler – always make sure it gets recycled

 With your new boiler installed, it’s easy to think that you’ve paid all of your boiler installation costs.
 However, there’s one more thing you need to consider: getting rid of the existing boiler that’s already in your home.